 Tools and Resources

 Spider bites are usually harmless.
-In fact, many bites attributed to spiders turn out to have been inflicted by other bugs.
+Many bites attributed to spiders turn out to have been inflicted by other bugs.
 Skin infections also have been mistaken for spider bites.

 Only a few types of spiders have fangs long enough to penetrate human skin and venom strong enough to severely affect a human being.
-In the U.S., these include the black widow spider and the brown recluse spider.
+In the United States, these include the black widow spider and the brown recluse spider.

-Black widow spider bites can cause severe abdominal pain and cramping, while brown recluse spider bites can cause the skin around the bite to die.
-Both these spiders generally live in undisturbed areas, such as attics or sheds, and don't bite unless threatened.
+Black widow spider bites can cause severe abdominal pain or cramping.
+Brown recluse spider bites can cause a sting or sharp pain, like a bee sting.
+With severe bites, surrounding skin may die within a few hours.
+Both types of spiders generally live in undisturbed areas, such as attics or sheds.
+And they don't bite unless threatened.

 Black widow spider bites